abradinjapan/pirate/README.md

-# ☠️ 'Tis Be The Pirate Programming Language, ARGH! ☠️
+# ☠️ 'Tis Be Pirate!
+The Programming Language Tester, ARGH! ☠️

 A cursed codebrew forged in the fiery belly of the Dragon, tested by typhoon and madness alike!

-Pirate be a pirate-themed language for testin' yer mettle - and your compilers.
+Pirate be a pirate-themed library for testin' yer mettle - and your compilers.

 ## What Be this Sorcery?